suzantaha/BioStatisticsAnalysis/PalmerPenguins_Initial.md

 :::

 Discussion: This bar plot depicts how many penguins of each species were observed in this dataset.

-Scatter plot to see if bill length is correlated to bill depth.
+The majority of these penguins are Gentoo's and we only see 2 Chinstraps that were observed, creating a data set that does not define the whole population of penguins.

 ::: {.cell}